Cloudxtreme/ProxyFS/README.markdown

 Will be more robust, because a write to the proxy mountpoint will automatically sync to all mirrors and a local directory live.
 The write will go to all mirrors or none.
 Can be used with WAN connections!
 As the writes are synchronously written, the performance will differ for different connections.
+Proxyfs assumes to be all mirrors in sync when Proxyfs starts.
+Therfore, you'll have to initially use rsync one time, for example.